 Did I know in advance that this investment would return an annualised rate of more than 100%?
 Of course not, but I do know how to take advantage of these things when they happen.

 One of the central planks of the standard model of equity investing is that share prices follow a random walk.
 They go up and down in such a way that nobody can predict these movements in advance.
 It’s an idea that I largely agree with, and it underpins much of the investment approach that I use.

-Share prices may follow a random walk, but that random walk tracks the intrinsic value of each business in the long-term.
+Share prices may follow a random walk, but that random walk tracks the intrinsic value of each business in the long term.
 The intrinsic value of a business is the sum of all future cash flows to investors, discounted at some appropriate rate.
 The problem is that nobody knows what the future cash flows will be, and each investor has a different discount rate.
-The result is that there is no single ‘correct’ intrinsic value, and even if there was, nobody knows what it is.
+The result is that there is no single ‘correct’ intrinsic value, and even if there is, nobody knows what it is.

 So share prices are pushed and pulled around by supply and demand as investors buy and sell shares for a million and one different reasons.

 Separating signal from noise

 The fact that prices follow a random walk means that price alone can tell you very little about whether or not the next move will be up or down, either today or over the next few years.

 The intrinsic value of each business also follows a random walk as companies struggle to survive and thrive in a harsh capitalist environment.
 However, there are companies that have much more stable intrinsic values than the average company, and that’s where I look to gain an edge over most other investors.